 - Validates best practices in patient care and safety with complex medications and nutritional products, which assures optimized access, outcomes and costs efficiencies

-- Encourages coordinated patient care via a multidisciplinary team, with comprehensive assessments, care planning and monitoring and patient/caregiver education
+- Demonstrates coordinated patient care via a multidisciplinary team, with comprehensive assessments, care planning and monitoring and patient/caregiver education

 Download our Infusion Pharmacy Standards-at-a-Glance.

-Pharmacy-based infusion therapy suppliers in good standing located in the United States.
+Eligibility is open to pharmacy-based infusion therapy suppliers in good standing located in the United States.
 Infusion Pharmacy Accreditation applies to all payers and sites except Medicare home infusion suppliers.
-Those who have already achieved URAC Specialty Pharmacy Accreditation or are seeking URAC Specialty Pharmacy Accreditation are encouraged to apply.
+Those who have already achieved or are seeking URAC Specialty Pharmacy Accreditation or are seeking URAC Specialty Pharmacy Accreditation are encouraged to apply.